alexdevero/alex-devero-blog/__drafts__/draft--asynchronous-javascript.md

 These handler functions are `then()`, `catch()` and `finally()`.
 The way to use these handlers is by attaching them to a Promise object.
 Depending on the state of a Promise, one of these handlers will be invoked.
 The `then()` will be invoked when Promise is "fulfilled", but you can also use it to handle "rejected" state.

 The `catch()` will be invoked only when Promise is "rejected".
 The last one, `finally()`, will be invoked when Promise is "settled".
 This also means that `finally()` will be invoked every time, no matter if Promise is "fulfilled" or "rejected".
-To learn more about Promises take a look at this [tutorial].
+To learn more about Promises take a look at this [tutorial] dedicated to them.

 ```JavaScript
 // Create new Promise to make the API call